LLNL/b-mpi3/README.md

 ## Communicator as an implementation detail

-Note that so far we didn't indicate how to use `mpi3::communicator` member with threads, we are simply following the logic being transparant of what each MPI operation is likely to perform behind the scenes regarding the (transient) state of the communicator.
+Note that so far we didn't indicate how to use `mpi3::communicator` member with threads, we are simply following the logic being transparent of what each MPI operation is likely to perform behind the scenes regarding the (transient) state of the communicator.

 In C++ it is very useful to include a communicator to each object that requires to perform communication to maintain its internal consistency.
 Suppose we have a data that is distributed across many processes, and that we store a instance of the communicator containing these processes.